vessels-tech/pisp-1/docs/transaction_callback/README.md

 2. Can we generalize this pattern better and make it more applicable to other use cases?
   - e.g. `PISP Consents`, `FX`, `Cross-network`?
+    - Probably, we should go through this design process with those use cases and see the commonalities

 3. When should does the CEP _stop listening_?
-  - we need to enumerate the error conditions a little better
+  - We need to enumerate the error conditions a little better

 4. When do we consider a _transaction_ final?
 Is it determined by the PayeeFSP?
 Or perhaps by the Central-Ledger?
 Or could it be either?
+  - I _think_ it's based on the Central-Ledger's **Transfer Fulfil Notification**

 5. How tightly or loosely coupled should the different listeners be?
   - Should the listener for `transferId=9876` _know_ about the listener for `transferRequestId=1234`?
+  - I _think_ so, because we need to keep the old listeners around in order to listen for Error Notifications

 6. Should this all be on the Notifications topic?
 Or should there be some division of topics?
   - I don't want to burden the ml-api-adapter's notifications topic handler with extra notifications
   - We can make use of existing different group ids...

+7. What database should the CEP use to store these subscriptions?
+  - It currently uses Mongo, but that may be unsuitable
+  - Multiple listeners referring to 1 shared object may also be tricky, but likely necessary... so we may want some transaction guarantees

 ## TODO:

-- [ ] More detail on different listeners and their interactions
+- [x] More detail on different listeners and their interactions
-- [ ] tidy up the transfers section
+- [x] tidy up the transfers section
-- [ ] finish breaking down seq diagram into inline doc
+- [x] finish breaking down seq diagram into inline doc
-- [ ] all feasible error conditions
+- [ ] enuerate through the error conditions
-- [ ] enumerate and clarify all kafka events that are involved in this process
+- [x] enumerate and clarify all kafka events that are involved in this process
-- [ ] state machine diagram
+- [x] listeners/context body diagram

 ## Appendix A - List of Kafka Events